grapp1/kw-intern/parflow/docs/parflow_keys.rst

 .. warning::
-    In Python we will define *Solver.LinPrecondSMGPostRelax* which will set    *Solver.Linear.Preconditioner.SMG.NumPostRelax* inside the ParFlow .pfidb file.
+    In Python we will define *Solver.LinearPrecondSMGPostRelax* which will set    *Solver.Linear.Preconditioner.SMG.NumPostRelax* inside the ParFlow .pfidb file.

 Solver.Linear.Preconditioner.PFMG.RAPType